E-Nat/EINAT/README.md

 ## Hi, I'm E-Nat ☕️
 <br>Computer science student at AUB school <br/>
 # 💫 About Me:
-<br>🔭 I’m currently working, but not in the same field as what I studied<br/>
+🔭 I’m currently working, but not in the same field as what I studied
-<br>👯 I’m looking to collaborate on web development and open-source projects  <br/>
+👯 I’m looking to collaborate on web development and open-source projects
-<br>🤝 I’m looking for help with learning React and building portfolio projects <br/>
-<br>⚡ Fun fact: I love exploring new coffee shops while coding!<br/>
+🤝 I’m looking for help with learning React and building portfolio projects ⚡ Fun fact: I love exploring new coffee shops while coding!

 # 💻 Tech Stack: